November Garden To-Do List for USDA Zones 9-11

 Home, Garden, & Food Forest To-Do List

 Finally – the summer heat has ended and there are slightly cooler temps in the forecast.
-While some fruit trees and berry bushes are finishing up their production, the annual vegetable garden is ramping up and starting to produce.
-In the cooler climates (USDA Zones 3-8), the gardening season is just ending, but here in the south we are just getting started.
+While some fruit trees and berry bushes are finishing up their production, the annual vegetable garden is maturing and starting to produce.
+In the cooler climates (USDA Zones 3-8), the gardening season is just ending, but here in the subtropical areas, we are just getting started.
 If you are looking for the “November To-Do List” for USDA Zones 3-8, click here.

 For those of you in USDA Zones 9-11… here is your November property to-do list.
 Be sure to share it with friends on social media and let’s get out into the garden together!